Relativistic Cosmological Perturbation Theory and the Evolution of Small-Scale Inhomogeneities: Derivation of the Generalised Cosmological Perturbation Theory

 In Section~\ref{sec:unique} it has been shown that the two gauge-invariant quantities $\varepsilon^{\text{gi}}_\een$ and $n^{\text{gi}}_\een$ are unique.
 It will be demonstrated that in the non-relativistic limit equations (\ref{subeq:pertub-flrw}) combined with (\ref{subeq:gi-quant}) reduce to the results (\ref{eq:poisson}) and (\ref{eq:newt-ngi}) of the Newtonian Theory of Gravity and that the quantities $\varepsilon^{\text{gi}}_\een$ and $n^{\text{gi}}_\een$ become equal to their Newtonian counterparts.

-The non-relativistic limit is defined by three requirements, Carroll~\cite{carroll-2003}.
-Firstly, the gravitational field should be weak, i.e., can be considered as a perturbation of flat space.
-Secondly, the particles are moving slowly with respect to the speed of light.
-Finally, the gravitational field of a density perturbation should be static, i.e., it does not change with time.
-This definition of the non-relativistic limit, which is essential to put an accurate interpretation on the quantities $\varepsilon^{\text{gi}}_\een$ and $n^{\text{gi}}_\een$, has not been used in former perturbation theories~\cite{c13,Ellis1,Ellis2,ellis-1998,mfb1992,Mukhanov-2005} to explain the meaning of the gauge-invariant variables.
+The non-relativistic limit is defined by three requirements, Carroll~\cite{carroll-2003}: \begin{itemize} \item The gravitational field should be weak, i.e., can be considered as a perturbation of flat space. \item The particles are moving slowly with respect to the speed of light. \item The gravitational field of a density perturbation should be static, i.e., it does not change with time. \end{itemize} This definition of the non-relativistic limit, which is essential to put an accurate physical interpretation on the quantities $\varepsilon^{\text{gi}}_\een$ and $n^{\text{gi}}_\een$, has not been used in former perturbation theories~\cite{Christopherson:2011ra,Malik:2008im,Knobel:2012wa,Peter:2013woa,c13, kodama1984,Ellis1,Ellis2,ellis-1998,mfb1992,Mukhanov-2005} to explain the meaning of the gauge-invariant quantities.

 In a first-order cosmological perturbation theory the gravitational field is already weak.
 In order to meet the first requirement, a flat ($R_\nul=0$) \textsc{flrw} universe is considered.
 Using (\ref{decomp-hij-par}), the local perturbation to the spatial curvature (\ref{driekrom}) reduces for a flat \textsc{flrw} universe to